the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 Second, you use the `componentDidMount()` lifecycle method to fetch the data after the component mounted.
 The first fetch uses default search term from the local state.
 It will fetch "redux" related stories, because that is the default parameter.

 Third, the native fetch API is used.
 The JavaScript ES6 template strings allow it to compose the URL with the `searchTerm`.
 The URL is the argument for the native fetch API function.
-The response is transformed to a JSON data structure, a mandatory step in a native fetch functions with JSON data structures, after which it can be set as result in the local component state.
-If this occurs during the request, the function will run into the catch block instead of the then block.
+The response is transformed to a JSON data structure, a mandatory step in a native fetch with JSON data structures, after which it can be set as result in the local component state.
+If an error occurs during the request, the function will run into the catch block instead of the then block.

-**Remember** to bind your new component method in the constructor.
+Last, remember to bind your new component method in the constructor.

 Now you can use the fetched data instead of the sample list.
 Note that the result is not only a list of data, [but a complex object with meta information and a list of hits that are news stories](https://hn.algolia.com/api).
 You can output the internal state with `console.log(this.state);` in your `render()` method to visualize it.

 In the next step, we use the result to render it.
-But we will prevent it from rendering anything and return it null since there is no result.
+But we will prevent it from rendering anything, so we will return null, when there is no result in the first place.
 Once the request to the API has succeeded, the result is saved to the state and the App component will re-render with the updated state.

 {title="src/App.js",lang="javascript"}
 ~~~~~~~~